 This course introduces you to the principles of One Health.
-It focusses especially on the added value that derives from a closer cooperation of human and animal health.
+It focuses especially on the added value that derives from a closer cooperation of human and animal health.
 In six weeks, you learn about the theoretical foundations of One Health, the principles of integrated approaches to health and how an added value can be assessed.

 Your course team

 Your lead educator, Jakob Zinsstag, will guide you through this course.
 It might be a good idea to follow him.

 A lot of people contributed to this course.
 You shall meet the educators’ colleagues Karin Hediger, Mirko Winkler and Constanze Pfeiffer as well as PhD students Mohammed Ibrahim Abdikadir and Daniela Rodriguez.
 They all were involved in producing the materials for this course – and we should not forget to mention Lisa Crump as well, who has edited them.
 Some of them will be active in certain weeks of this course as a mentor.
 The same is true for Andrea Kaiser-Grolimund, Fayiz Abakar, Stephanie Mauti, Jennifer Giovanoli and Kathrin Heitz-Tokpa.
 You might also want to follow them to keep track of how this course evolves.
 Mentoring will take place from 30th September 2019 to 11th November 2019.

 You will explore the subject matter of One Health in six weeks.
 Every week focuses on one topic.

 - In the first week you collect and discuss information about the theoretical foundations of One Health.

 - In the following week you solve certain formulae, investigating quantitative One Health methods.